nazzak/DataOpsDemo/README.md

 # DataOps_demo
-This repository is in construction, it will describe how to automate data ingestion, analytics and feedback loop via DevOps The goal is to demonstrate integration between tools so no FinOps will be considered instead I will use of different stacks even if I don't need all of them
+This repository is in construction, it will describe how to automate data ingestion, analytics and feedback loop via DevOps / DataOps
+No FinOps will be considered here, instead I will use different stack even if I don't need all of them, just to demonstrate integration between technology

-## Technologies used
+## Technology used
 * Cloud Composer
 * Cloud Function
 * Cloud Scheduler